CoderDojoGitHub/welcome/README.md

 # Hello!

-This organization is the home of CoderDojo San Francisco on Github.
+This is the home of CoderDojo San Francisco on Github.
 We use this space for storing lesson plans and communication between mentors.

 ## What is CoderDojo?